lianqiw/maos/docs/40_results.md

 MAOS generates output in binary format \c .bin files (which maybe gzipped) as described below.
 PSFs are written into fits files with extensions.

-The data are saved to the \c .bin files in a moduler way.
-For a simple matrix (like double matrix or cell matrix), we first write a magic number (4 byte unsigned int) representing the data type, and then x and y dimension (two 8 byte unsigned ints), and finally the data itself (if it is cell, recursively write the data contained in the cell with the same method).
+The data are saved to the \c .bin files in a modular way.
+For a simple matrix (like double matrix or cell matrix), we first write a magic number (4 byte unsigned int) representing the data type, and then x and y dimension (two 8 byte unsigned int), and finally the data itself (if it is cell, recursively write the data contained in the cell with the same method).

 Each block of data may optionally be proceeded with a metadata header that